Alice in Borderland (TV series): Marketing and release

 On September 18, 2020, Netflix released a teaser video revealing that Alice in Borderland would debut in 190 countries on the platform on December 10, 2020.
 On October 24, 2020, six set images were released to promote the series.
 Four days later, an official trailer was issued, along with a poster and a list of the main cast.
 According to various critics, the first season of Alice in Borderland covered 31 chapters of the original manga, leaving 33 untouched.
 The first season came out on December 10, and in its first few weeks, it "ranked in the top ten most-watched shows" on the platform in nearly 40 territories, including in Malaysia, Hong Kong, the Philippines, Singapore, Taiwan, Thailand, and Vietnam.
 Overall, the series did better in countries located in Asia and Europe than those in North America.
 On December 24, 2020, Netflix renewed the series for a second season, two weeks after the first one had been released.

 On October 7, 2020, Haro Aso, the creator of the original manga the series is based on, announced plans to "celebrate" and promote the Netflix series by introducing a new manga, titled Alice in Borderland Retry on Weekly Shōnen Sunday.
 Launched on October 14 (#46, 2020 of Weekly Shōnen Sunday), the first volume of the manga tankobon was shipped out on December 11, one day after Alice in Borderland premiered.
 The manga series ended on January 20, 2021 (#8, 2021 of the magazine).
 The second and final volume of tankobon was released on February 18, 2021.
 The second season of Alice in Borderland premiered worldwide on December 22, 2022.

 On September 27, 2023, the series was renewed for a third season.
 In July 2025, Netflix announced that it would come out on September 25, 2025, and released a teaser trailer.
+In a January 2026 article, Netflix stated that the third season was the show's final.